 It's good to know what appliances are in the apartment and what appliances you'll need to purchase depending on your individual needs.
 Some apartments will lack in-apartment appliances but have communal kitchen and laundry appliances that you'll share with the rest of the building residents.

-This question gives you an idea of how to handle any repairs or malfunctions that happen in your apartment and how long you may have to wait for repairs if something in the apartment needs reparation.
+This question gives you an idea of how to handle any repairs or malfunctions that happen in your apartment and how long you may have to wait for repairs if something in the apartment needs repair.

 Whether the apartment offers valet trash services, designated trash areas or coordinated trash pickups, it's an often forgotten-about part of the renting process.
-Many apartments will have trash rooms, recycling collection and/or valet trash, giving residents options and designated areas to dispose of waste.
+Many apartments will have trash rooms, recycling collection, and/or valet trash, giving residents options and designated areas to dispose of waste.

 A huge part of your apartment living experience is the amenities offered outside of your individual apartment walls.
 Different individuals have varying preferences and priorities when it comes to amenities, so asking about them helps you determine if the apartment meets your needs and lifestyle.